chtoucas/Narvalo.NET/docs/engineering/issues.md

 Narvalo.Mvp
 -----------

+- Add localized messages in french for Narvalo.Mvp and Narvalo.Mvp.Web.
+- Application Controller and Navigator.
 - Review `ThrowIfNoPresenterBound`, `Load` event, `PresenterBinder.Release`.
 - Review the use of custom presenter types per platform prevents the reuse of presenters across different platforms.
 Maybe is it a necessary evil?